jha-ji/amitstudydude/README.md

 * 📫 How to reach me **jhajioajka@mail.com**
 ## **If you are looking for github Linux_Rdp , I have it but I dont use it On my personal account to avoid ban as i store all my Rdp config files in this repo**
 ## How to get an RDP
+**Disclaimer: Proceed on your own .
+I ensure that this RDP will run for full 6hrs & your account will not get banned , but I can't take any responsibility**
 * Fork https://github.com/jhajikv-ji/no
 * Run The Workflow
 * Wait 5 min